 Vienna Insurance Group is committed to the application of and compliance with the January 2015 version of the Austrian Code of Corporate Governance. § 267b UGB (Consolidated Corporate Governance Report) is also applied when preparing this report.

 The Austrian Code of Corporate Governance is available to the public both on the Vienna Insurance Group website at www.vig.com/ir and the website of the Austrian Working Group for Corporate Governance at www.corporate-governance.at.

 Vienna Insurance Group views corporate governance as a continuous process that changes in response to new conditions and current trends and must be continuously improved for the benefit of the Group and all its stakeholders.
 The goal of all corporate governance measures is to ensure responsible corporate management aimed at long-term growth while simultaneously maintaining effective corporate control.

-Vienna Insurance Group Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate governance.
-Vienna Insurance Group’s declaration of adherence to the Code, discussions regarding the areas of deviation, and detailed information on the composition of, procedures followed by, and the compensation of the Managing Board and Supervisory Board are clearly organised and presented below.
+Vienna Insurance Group Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementtation of corporate governance.
+Vienna Insurance Group’s declaration of adherence to the Code, discussions regarding the areas of deviation and detailed information on the composition of, procedures followed by and the compensation of the Managing Board and Supervisory Board are clearly organised and presented below.

-Vienna Insurance Group is committed to application of and compliance with the January 2015 version of the Austrian Code of Corporate Governance.
-The rules are divided into the following three categories:
+The rules of the Austrian Code of Corporate Governance are divided into the following three categories:

 - Rules based on mandatory legal requirements (“Legal Requirement”)